knlrvr/theskyisfake/README.md

 <a name="description"></a>
 ## Description & Purpose
 The Sky Is Fake is a project that's meant to showcase how beautiful the sky can be.
 My brother used to say "the sky is fake" whenever it seemed just a little *too* beautiful to be real.
 My brother passed a few years ago, but I've always loved the sentiment of 'the sky is fake'.
 I hope to extend that sentiment to anyone who visits the site.
 Anyone can sign in through a number of platforms (via Clerk) and upload their favorite pictures of the sky to be shown in the gallery.
+They can also 'like' their favorite pictures in the gallery.

 You can see my personal favorites on my portfolio at [knlrvr.dev](https://www.knlrvr.dev/tsif).